lackos/Disaster_Tweet_Classifier-NLP-/README.md

 from nltk.corpus import stopwords
 ```

-First we need to process the text for learning, as seen above there is no need to remove any outliers or anomalous tweets for training.
+First we need to process the text for learning, as seen above there is no need to remove any outliers or anomalous tweets for training though we will need to clean up the tweets themselves.
+While sklearn's `CountVectorizer` has inbuilt text preprocessing we will define our own processing function here for demonstration.
 We will remove the punctuation from the text and remove the stopwords from each tweet.
 We have a function which will clean up each tweet and return a list of the cleaned text.

 ```python
 def text_process(mess):